-The Future of Privacy Forum tracks student privacy news very closely, and shares relevant news stories with our newsletter subscribers.* Today, we are launching “The Top 10,” a monthly blog with our top student privacy stories from the past month (or month-and-a-half, in today’s case).
+The Future of Privacy Forum tracks student privacy news very closely, and shares relevant news stories with our newsletter subscribers.
+Approximately every month, we post “The Top 10,” a blog with our top student privacy stories.